tmolteno/d1_build/README.md

 The build stage does a lot of the work (compiling kernels e.t.c and takes quite a bit of time).
 Once this is done it will be cached by Docker, so should run faster.
 The execution stage (docker-compose up) runs a script that does more of the image building using a series of scripts (build.sh, create_image.sh).

-This should produce a disk image in the directory ~/port/ of the user that ran the script.
+This should produce a disk image in the directory ./lichee_rv_dock/ located in the same folder as the repository.

 There is a Makefile that automates this, and you can just type